-Dr. Tettey holds master's degrees in psychology and education, health care administration, and public health, as well as a doctorate in health and behavior studies with a concentration in health education from Columbia University.
-Dr. Tettey is a master certified health education specialist, certified in public health, and an ACSM certified wellness coach.
+Dr. Tettey holds master's degrees in psychology and education, health care administration, and Public Health Promotion, as well as a doctorate in health and behavior studies with a concentration in health education from Columbia University.
+Dr. Tettey is a master certified health education specialist, certified in Public Health Promotion, and an ACSM certified wellness coach.
 Her interests and expertise are in health disparities, complementary and alternative health, faith-based health education, and the use of social media and the internet as health promotion tools.
-Dr. Tettey teaches Principles of Behavior Change, Disparities in Health, Health Administration, Counseling Skills for Health Professionals, and the Internship course in Public Health Education.
+Dr. Tettey teaches Principles of Behavior Change, Disparities in Health, Health Administration, Counseling Skills for Health Professionals, and the Internship course in Public Health Promotion Education.